-Liquid Effluents - There were no liquid discharges from the radwaste processing system to the Columbia River during calendar year 2019.
+Liquid Effluents - There were no liquid discharges from the radwaste processing system to the Columbia River during calendar year 2020.
 As such, the liquid dose reporting tables (Tables 6-1 through 6-4) described in the implementing procedure, PPM 16.12.5, have been excluded from this report.

-Gaseous Effluents - The NRC GASPAR II computer code was used to calculate doses at and beyond the site boundary using quarterly and annual meteorological data and site-specific variables as required and defined in the ODCM.
+Gaseous Effluents - The software program RADEAS, based on Regulatory Guide 1.109, was used to calculate doses at and beyond the site boundary in Tables 6-0 and Table 6-5 using the 2020 annual meteorological data and site-specific variables as required and defined in the ODCM.
 Table 6-5 shows the highest calculated doses at and beyond the site boundary for Beta and Gamma air dose, skin dose, total body dose, and maximum organ dose.
-Table 6-6 provides the population collective dose within a 50-mile radius, and was obtained from the As Low As Reasonably Achievable (ALARA) annual integrated population dose summary (in person-rem) of the GASPAR computer code output file.
+The 50 mile population doses in Table 6-6 were produced using the NRC GASPAR II code and the 2020 annual meteorological data; Table 6-6 provides the population collective dose within a 50-mile radius.
 Table 6-6 also provides the annual average individual doses associated with each pathway based on the population within 50 miles.
-These values were obtained by dividing the ALARA integrated dose (person-rem) by the 2010 US Census 50-mile population (448,383) and converting to mrem.
+These values were obtained by dividing 50-mile collective dose (person-rem) by the 2010 US Census 50-mile population (448,383) and converting to mrem.

 During the growing season, CGS conducts a five-mile land use census to determine the locations of nearest residents, gardens, and milk animals or other livestock out to five miles in each sector.
-The 2019 Land Use Census identified one resident vegetable garden (broad leaf) greater than 500 ft2 within 5 miles of CGS.
+The 2020 Land Use Census identified one resident vegetable garden (broad leaf) greater than 500 ft2 within 5 miles of CGS.
 A second resident garden greater than 500 ft2 was identified just outside of the 5-mile radius in the eastern sector.
 This garden was considered in dose determinations, as a previous XOQDOQ calculation (2015) resulted in deposition factors higher for the garden outside of the 5-mile radius than for the resident garden within the 5-mile radius.
 Cattle and horses were observed within 5-miles, but there were no observed milking animals within the 5-mile radius.
 A substantial commercial fruit orchard and corn crops were observed in all eastern sectors with residents, it was assumed that these crops were being consumed by the residents.
-The GASPAR code consumption rates were revised to reflect these differences.